 - Fresh Apples.
 Use your favorite apples for baking.
 Granny Smith apples are my favorite apples for pies.

-- Unsalted Butter.
-The butter adds richness to the apple filling.
+- Unsalted Butter: The butter adds richness to the apple filling.

-Pie Dough
+Pie Crust

 - Unbleached All-Purpose Flour: Provides the structure for the pie crust.